 - To make it impossible (or at least very difficult) for a CA to issue an SSL Certificate for a domain without the Certificate being visible to the owner of that domain

 - To provide an open auditing and monitoring system that lets any domain owner or CA determine whether Certificates have been mistakenly or maliciously issued

 - To protect users from being duped by Certificates that were mistakenly or maliciously issued

 What are the features of the Certificate Transparency?

-The following features listed below are the benefits that Certificate Transparency provides:
+The following features are the benefits that Certificate Transparency provides:

 - Tighter Internet Security.
 Certificate Transparency strengthens the chains of trust that extend from CAs all the way down to individual servers, making HTTPS connections more reliable and less vulnerable to interception or impersonation.
 But what’s more, as a general security measure, Certificate Transparency helps guard against broader Internet security attacks, making browsing safer for all users.

 What happens to the Certificates I already have?

 OV SSL issued prior to 06 November 2017 and DV SSL issued prior to 30 August 2016 are unaffected and won't be updated or posted.
 However, customers may reissue their Certificates if they want them to comply with the Google CT Policy.